netizer/forest-rb/README.md

 ## Community

 If you like this language, and you'd like to use it or just play with it, feel free to create github issues whenever something doesn't work, or if you just have questions.
 I'd love to have a conversation with you, but I also like the async and public nature (more people benefit from a conversations) of communication through github issues.
+A good starting point to play with Forest and with Groundcover or Forest is to follow the instructions at https://github.com/netizer/forest-utils